seatable-data/api/dtable-web-v2.1/dtable-share-to-group.md

 # Dtable share to group

-## List All DTables Shares to All Groups Which I am in
+## List All Bases' Shares to All Groups Which I am in

 **GET** api/v2.1/dtables/group-shared/